hcschuetz/star-folding/README.md

 star boundary, not a vertex somewhere inside the manifold.)

-*Hint: To see the star before it is folded, select "1. initialize" in the step menu below the input boxes.*
+*Hint: To see the star before it is folded, select "1. setup" in the step menu below the input boxes.*

 The syntax is like this:
 Each line (which is neither empty nor starting with `//`)